Most Recent Changes

 Useful Information

 I have prepared a (pdf) document to provide an approximate time-line in a picture.
 It shows the type of telephones typically used in Australia during the 1900's.
-This might help folks to decide which type of phone best suits their needs.
+This might help folks to decide which era of phone best suits their needs.

 When buying any used and collectible item, it is often very difficult to gauge the validity and condition without actually having the item in your hands.
 The eventual discovery that the item is not as described is the penalty one can pay when buying on-line such as through eBay.
 Even if the seller honestly thinks an item is genuine, it takes expertise to be sure.
 Quite often it is difficult to validate without close examination (especially the internal parts).